By: Kaity Nakagoshi, originally published on Business 2 Community

 In addition, first-time office visits are typically accompanied by a decent stack of paperwork to fill out.
 These days, however, many physician services locations will either email these forms to you directly prior to your actual appointment, or will have them available for download off the website.

-Our society relies so heavily on the Internet and mobile devices for communication and information that some folks are legitimately addicted.
+Our society relies so heavily on the Internet and mobile devices for communication, some folks are legitimately addicted.
 It is really difficult to imagine life before these luxuries, but it is also intriguing to think about how things will continue to change as technology advances.